aewshopping/eleventy_githubpages_minimal/README.md

 	pathPrefix: "/<repo-name>/",
 }
 ```
-Using some kind of magic this means that the site html uses relative paths for urls that make everything work fine whatever environment you are in.
-Although I haven't yet really tested this!
+This means that

+- absolute urls (paths starting with a `/`) within the html have `/<repo-name>` inserted in front of them.
+- when serving the site on both a GitHub-pages _and_ **non**-github-pages environment, `/<repo-name>` is inserted to the website file system.
+For example `https://website.com/<repo-name>/index.html`.

+I _guess_ that when deploying behind a real website name this repo-name filepath thing could go away and it would become simply `https://website.com/index.html` but I haven't looked into this.

 N.b.
 You could also use the `<base>` html element in the html `<head>` but according to the eleventy docs this is a bit flakey.
-You could also argue that it is better to put this sort of thing in the config where it is more transparent.
+You could also argue that it is better to put this sort of thing in the eleventy config where it is more transparent, rather than hidden away as an templated `include` in the head.

 ## Caching